sabinlungudotcpp/NapierBankMessageFilteringSystem/README.md

 System Requirements: Structured sentences that highlight the system’s functionality.

 The requirements of the Napier Bank Messaging System will be complete which means that the requirements will contain detailed descrip-tions of the features required.

+Sometimes  the  end-users of the system may not be fully certain on which features they would like the system to have and therefore a requirements analysis is performed to find out what features users would like to see and then they are converted into a requirements specification.

+There are two types of requirements:

+Functional Requirements and Non-Functional Requirements.

+There are also five various stages to requirements engineering in a project, each of which have their own purpose:

+1. Requirements Elicitation

+2. Requirements Analysis

+3. Requirements Specification

+4. Requirements Validation

+5. Requirements Management